ethanwillis/slate/source/index.html.md

       <yellow>Required</yellow>
     </parameter>
     <desc>
       type of widget.
-Only `list` is supported.
+The only supported type at the moment is `list`.
     </desc>
   </item>
   <item>